Everything You Need to Know Before Visiting Tanzania

 3. Ngorongoro Crater

 Ngorongoro Crater is a UNESCO World Heritage Site and one of the most accessible places in Africa to see a high concentration of wildlife.
 The crater floor spans approximately 260 square kilometers and supports over 25,000 animals, including elephants, buffalo, lions, and endangered black rhinos.
+Often dubbed the “eighth natural wonder of the world,” this ancient volcanic caldera was formed millions of years ago and is sometimes called “Africa’s Garden of Eden” for its lush landscapes and prolific wildlife.
+The Maasai people inhabit the surrounding highlands, adding to the cultural richness of the area.
+Its dramatic walls and unique ecosystem make it a must-visit destination for safari enthusiasts.
 Its dramatic walls and unique ecosystem make it a must-visit destination for safari enthusiasts.

 4. Tarangire National Park